 DPUK was funded by the Medical Research Council (MRC) to facilitate and accelerate the discovery of new ways to understand, diagnose, and treat dementia.
-It is a public-private partnership that gives unprecedented access to detailed information for over 2 million individuals, from over 50 long-term studies of health, known as 'cohort' studies.
+It is a public-private partnership that gives unprecedented access to detailed information for over 2 million individuals, from 47 long-term studies of health, known as 'cohort' studies.
 By joining data from all these studies, DPUK provides an integrated and collaborative environment, bringing together scientists from academia and industry to share knowledge and conduct joint research programmes.
 It is a foundation for new ways of working with academia, industry, regulators, health care providers, patients and the public.

 A single, secure data repository

 By bringing data from multiple cohorts into a single, secure, environment – the DPUK Data Portal – the need to transfer increasingly large and complex data files between research groups is greatly reduced.

 By maintaining these data in an environment operating to the highest data protection standards, cohort participants and researchers can be reassured that the data are managed securely and responsibly; maintaining privacy whilst maximising scientific value.

 Accelerating the discovery of new treatments

 The large number of individuals in our cohorts allows key research questions to be answered more rigorously and more rapidly than would otherwise be possible.

 To make the best use of these data resources, DPUK has established a number of collaborative initiatives with universities across the UK to enable discovery and testing of new disease concepts, diagnostics or potential treatments.

 DPUK technology networks promote a new generation of medical experiments targeting specific mechanisms through shared state-of-the art technologies and streamlined procedures.